Orbit Resolution System

 Push Points and Pushes

 Each character has a pool of Push Points.
-These can be used to push oneself, making for the character behave, for a moment (a single roll, a single action), as if they were better at the skill.
+A Push Point can be used to push oneself, letting the character behave, for a moment (a single roll, a single action), as if they were better at the skill.
 This means, most notably, increasing the die size by one step following the usual progression:

-You can double the effect of a push (with GM consent) by introducing a complication.
+You can double the effect of a push1 1making paid points behave as . (e.g. ) (with GM consent) by introducing a complication.
 Instead of a complication, the World can tally a due.

 The World (personified in the GM) can keep a tally of the PC’s dues.
 A sort of symbol of the unfair luck they might have had, or of the favours fate handed them.
 Fate, however, doesn’t do gifts, and luck turns around.